jpillora/xdomain/README.md

 A pure JavaScript CORS alternative/polyfill.
 No server configuration required - just add a `proxy.html` on the domain you wish to communicate with.
-This library utilizes [XHook](http://jpillora.com/xhook) to hook all XHR, so XDomain should work in conjunction with any library.
+This library utilizes [XHook](http://jpillora.com/xhook) to hook all XHR, so XDomain will work seamlessly with any library.

 ## Features